miqdadgithub/miqdadgithub/README.md

 ### Hey!

 I'm a physics major, deeply loving everything math related.
-I use this site to post the projects and technologies I am learning. **Lets make it happen**
+I use this site to post my projects and the technologies I am learning. **Lets make it happen**
 .
 <hr>